luchettodj94/A-Better-Way-Through-Internet/README.md

 Firefox: https://addons.mozilla.org/en-US/firefox/addon/adguard-adblocker

-3) Once installed go to the option by clicking the green shield icon in your extension bar and click "Import settings" (General Settings) and add the attachment below (adg_ext...).
+3) Once installed go to the option by clicking the green shield icon in your extension bar (make sure is visible) and click "Import settings" (General Settings) and add the attachment below (adg_ext...).

+https://app.blackhole.run/#c18ec2cd3314G1xF3j7Qknv5BewNRvuuanvw8seHJyrK

 This step will import custom settings and filters.

-https://app.blackhole.run/#c18ec2cd3314G1xF3j7Qknv5BewNRvuuanvw8seHJyrK

 **4) Install Tampermoneky:**